+Yes

+No

-Yes No N/A
+N/A

-Risk Assessment

-The report highlights the principal financial risks within the Treasury Management function.
+Risk Assessment The report highlights the principal financial risks within the Treasury Management function.
 The identification, monitoring and control of risk are the prime criteria by which the effectiveness of the County Council's Treasury Management activities will be measured.
 Accordingly, the analysis and reporting of Treasury Management activities will focus on their risk implications for the Council.
 The investment priority is security and liquidity rather than yield, which is a secondary aim.

-Crime

-& There are no Crime and Disorder implications for the County Council.
+Crime & Disorder There are no Crime and Disorder implications for the County Council.
+Customer Consideration There are no Customer Considerations for the County Council.
+Carbon reduction None.
+Wards All.